marinadunn/marinadunn/README.md

 ## ✨About Me✨

-🔭 My research interests include: **Data Science, Deep Learning, and Computer Vision and applying these to Astrophysics research**
+🔭 My research interests include: **Data Science and Deep Learning for Astrophysics research**

+👩‍💻 Starting in September 2024, I will begin my role as a Junior Scientist (Astrophysics PhD Candidate) at the Instituto de Astrofísica de Canarias (IAC) in Tenerife, Spain!

 👩‍🎓 I recently graduated in June 2023 with my M.S. in Engineering: Data Science from the University of Riverside, California